 Fax: +31 (0) 20 420 32 14

-NECSUS is a double-blind peer reviewed journal.
+NECSUS is a blind peer reviewed journal.
 If you would like a particular member of the Editorial Board to look at your manuscript please note this when you submit your manuscript, but do not send to them directly.

 Manuscripts for initial review may be submitted with embedded low-resolution images, which facilitates the review process.
 When submitting a manuscript authors should include a statement indicating that the manuscript has not been published previously and is not being submitted for publication elsewhere.
-Manuscripts must be under the 7,000 word count limit (including references, endnotes, and figure captions) before being considered for review.
+Manuscripts must be under the 6,000 word count limit (including abstracts, references, endnotes, bios, and figure captions) before being considered for review.
 Reviews must be under the 3,000 word count limit.

 Authors are notified of acceptance, rejection, or the need for revision as soon as possible after submitting the full manuscript.
 Texts are judged on the basis of relevance to the aims and scope of the journal, originality, rigor of thought and the use of straightforward and precise prose.
 Texts should be condensed as much as possible and written to be accessible to the interested lay reader.